gmtsciencedev/scitq/README.md

 Note that you can also export the task outputs from the task UI (`http://<public-ip-of-server>:5000/ui/task/`) as a json file.

-Do not let the debug server run like that as it does not offer any security and some people could remotely launch commands on your workers...
+Do not let the debug server continue to run as it does not offer any security and some people could remotely launch commands on your workers...
 In a production server, accesses are restricted to trusted IPs.
 This is covered in the install.

 For even more complete examples, see [https://github.com/gmtsciencedev/scitq-examples](https://github.com/gmtsciencedev/scitq-examples).